eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

 <img src="/uploads/mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline/offline-bootstrap.png" alt="Offline Bootstrap Endpoint" />

 We have now created our first Mince Pie Challenge API endpoint, which not only works within the online `dev` stage, but is also equipped to handle offline access.
-Join me in the [next post](https://eddmann.com/posts/mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb/) where we will be adding the ability to add and list Mince Pies to the API, using both an online and local [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) instance.
+Join me in the [next post](https://eddmann.com/posts/mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb/) of the [series](https://eddmann.com/archive/tag/mince-pie-challenge-series/), where we will be adding the ability to add and list Mince Pies to the API, using both an online and local [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) instance.